NALStudio/NysseAsemanaytto/README.md

 A configurable copy of Nysse's busstop display.

-You can configure the settings inside the config.json.
-Suggested default values are already included.
+You need to configure the settings inside a config.json file.
+Suggested default values are already included inside config.example.json.
 - `stopcode`: a number (i.e. 3522).
 If stopcode includes any leading zeros, strip them (i.e. 0825 => 825).
 - `departure_count`: a number that determines how many departures to show.
 - `poll_rate`: how often to refresh the departure data.
 (Waits the specified amount of seconds between polls.
 You should avoid doing more than 10 requests before to reduce load on Digitransit's servers)